reefgb96/Product-Store/README.md

-# Full Stack TypeScript Project
+# Simple Product Management App

-This is a modern full-stack application built with TypeScript, featuring a React frontend and Node.js/Express backend.
+This project is a simple product management application with a React frontend and a Node.js/Express backend, built with TypeScript.

+The application allows users to view, add, edit, and delete products.
+It includes features for searching, sorting, and pagination.
+Data is persisted using a simple database (Simulated with Sequelize and SQLite in development for demonstration purposes).
+The UI is designed to mimic the provided mockup.

 ## Project Structure